zeellos/hello-world/README.md

 this is my first lovely repository and I just modified it and again I modified it, and I keep this, again.

-It supossed that this change could be get rid, another modification?
+It supossed that this change could be get rid, another modification? another modification from local?